STEBBING PARISH COUNCIL

 The Parish Council has a range of local responsibilities.

-* It owns, manages and maintains Stebbing Green, the Alcott Field and Pulford Field.
-It leases the Mill Lane Recreation ground, where the Cricket Club maintains the pitch and outfield and the Council maintains the remainder.
+* It owns, manages and maintains Stebbing Green, the Alcott Field, Pulford Field and the Mill Lane Recreation ground which it purchased in 2018 with the help of donations and a Mortgage from the Public Works Loan Board.
+The Cricket Club maintains the pitch and outfield and the Council maintains the remainder.
 It has a long (99 years) lease on the recreation area next to Marshalls Piece, for the protection of that area, but Uttlesford District Council is responsible for maintenance.
 It maintains other areas in the village for which it has title deeds or has accepted responsibility including Downs Common in front of Downs Terrace.
 Stebbing Green, which supports about 100 species of plants, is managed in accordance with expert ecological advice.

 * It supports, within financial limitations, village sports, including the cricket and football clubs and village organisations, especially those which benefit younger or older parishioners.